-If a participant becomes disabled, as defined by the Disability Program, he or she will need to take some specific steps to apply for benefits:
+If a participant becomes disabled, as defined by the Disability Program, the participant must take the following steps to apply for benefits:

-- Notify his or her supervisor and HR POC. - If the participant is enrolled in the DSL, VSDI or Leidos CASDI plan, he or she should call SedgwickCMS, Leidos' disability claims administrator, at 1-877-399-6443.
+- Notify supervisor and HR POC. - If enrolled in the DSL, VSDI or Leidos CAVDP, the participant should call Sedgwick CMS, Leidos' disability claims administrator, at 1-877-399-6443.
 Participants can contact Sedgwick CMS to file a claim 7 days a week/24 hours a day.
-When a participant calls to report a disability, he or she will need to provide Sedgwick CMS with the following information: - The participant's personal information (including name, address, phone number, employee number, and supervisor's name and phone number); - The participant's health care provider's name, mailing address, phone number and fax number; and - The participant's anticipated length of time away from work due to the qualified disability. - If the participant lives in Hawaii, New Jersey, New York, Rhode Island or Puerto Rico, or if the participant lives in California and is not eligible to enroll in the Leidos-CASDI plan, he or she will also need to file for state disability benefits.
-See the Other State-Mandated Short- Term Disability Plans section for more information.
+The participant will need to provide Sedgwick CMS with the following information: - The participant's personal information(including name, address, phone number, employee number, and supervisor's name and phone number); - The participant's health care provider's name, mailing address, phone number and fax number; and - o The participant's anticipated length of time away from work due to the qualified disability. - If the participant lives in Hawaii, New Jersey, New York, Rhode Island or Puerto Rico, or if the participant lives in California and is not eligible to enroll in the Leidos CAVDP, the participant will also need to file for state disability benefits.
+See the Other State-Mandated Short-Term Disability Plans section for more information.

-The payment of a participant's disability claim is not automatic - he or she must take the appropriate steps or disability benefits may be delayed or denied.
+The payment of a disability claim is not automatic - the participant must take the appropriate steps or disability benefits may be delayed or denied.
 Under most circumstances, if the participant is not able to contact the claims administrator(s), a family member or other designee can initiate the appropriate steps on the participant's behalf.
 The claims administrator will begin evaluating the participant's condition after receiving notification of the disability.